dipu-bd/lightnovel-crawler/README.md

 > Request new one by [creating a new issue](https://github.com/dipu-bd/lightnovel-crawler/issues).
 Or, [make a pull request](https://github.com/dipu-bd/lightnovel-crawler/compare) by adding a new source.

-The list of currently available sources are given below:
+The list of currently available sources and the future plans are given below:

 - [x] https://lnmtl.com
 - [x] https://www.webnovel.com